 Wednesday, February 8, 2012

-What I did mean was that, as a young writer, I felt my ability to write or even to navigate through life was reliant on someone else.
+It took me (too) many years to come to this realization.
+As a young writer, I felt my ability to write or even to navigate through life was reliant on someone else.
 I didn't trust my own abilities to find solutions or to adapt.
 This is ironic because problem solving is where dyslexics excel.

 Dyslexia isn't a disease--it's a way of thinking.
 We have abilities and limitations.
 An area of frustration is language, are words.
 It takes me, on average, about three months to read a paperback.

 -I enjoy exploring concepts and ideas

 -I like meeting and getting to know characters